gbechara/gcpdemos/devopsdemo1/README.md

 The application has:

-- the front end written in reactJS and deployed to CloudRun
+- The front end written in ReactJS and deployed to CloudRun.
+GCS could have been as a target.
+CloudRun have been chosen for it's versatility when mooving to Server Side rendering frameworks such as NextJS
-- the back end "app", assembling the "quotes" and "writers" components are written in Go and deployed to GKE
+- The back end "app", assembling the "quotes" and "writers" components are written in Go and deployed to GKE
-- the "writers" component is accessing a Cloud SQL instance is using workload identity and the Go connector
+- The "writers" component is accessing a Cloud SQL instance is using workload identity and the Go connector
 - kustomize, using configmaps, will changes setting of the applications between environnements
-<br/><br/>

 ![Architecture of the Demo](https://github.com/gbechara/gcpdemos/blob/main/devopsdemo1/slide3.png?raw=true)